sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Relatedness.md

 So this removes SNPs that are **highly correlated**, leaving you with a **pruned set of approximately independent markers**.

--   This step will generate raw-GWAS-data.prune.in file.
+-   This step will generate `PRUNE_DATA.prune.in` file.

 #### Purpose: